On average your neighbors pay $67 a month.See Your Rates

-This is our list of the most common car insurance companies reported by 3,055 Springfield, IL QuoteWizard users last year.
+This is our list of the most common car insurance companies reported by 3,055 Springfield, Illinois QuoteWizard users last year.
 Of these users, 171 did not have insurance.

-This is our list of the top most common car makes and models owned by Springfield drivers requesting quotes through QuoteWizard last year.
+This is our list of the top most common car makes and models owned by Springfield, IL drivers requesting quotes through QuoteWizard last year.

 Springfield, Illinois has a minimum liability coverage requirement known as the 25/50/20.
 This rule means each policy must include at least:

-Driving conditions like weather and traffic congestion are factors that can influence your insurance rates.
+Driving conditions like weather and traffic congestion are factors that can influence Springfield insurance rates.